 - The Par 72 Duchy Course was opened in 1995 and has matured into a beautifully conditioned variety of parkland and lakeland golf holes.
 Measuring 6700 yards from the white tees, 6300 from the yellow tees, 6000 from the green tees and 5600 from the red tees, the course can be enjoyed by golfers of all abilities.
 The undulating U.S.G.A. specification greens will test even the best putters and the excellent drainage guarantees all year round golf.

-Downloads: Download our Duchy Scorecard, Download our Duchy Course Local Rules
+Downloads: Download our Duchy Scorecard, Duchy Course Local rules Jan 1st 2019

 Hole 1 Par 4

 This hole’s bark is worse than its bite!
 From the tee the longer hitters can take on the corner and get close to the green.
 For most mortals, lay up to the left and it’s a short iron down the hill.
 A shot that is hit slightly short can catch the down slope and kick through the green, sometimes catching the drop back right.

 This picturesque hole is at the lowest point of the course.
 A right to left drive from the tee starting over the large oak that guards the fairway is the ideal shot.
 Play it 20 yards short of the fairway which bottlenecks at about 150 yards from the green.
 From there it should be a mid to long iron to a stepped green.

 Don’t let the wide fairway fool you.
 This tight tree lined hole means you have to hit your tee shot exactly at the top of the step in the left to right fairway.
 Failure to do so will mean you will be drawing or fading your approach to the green around some large oak trees.
 A shot missed to the right of the green will be kicked off the steep bank.

 Hole 4 Par 4